 The newly synced files are not available for editing until opened with p4 edit or p4 delete.
 Newly synced files are read-only; p4 edit and p4 delete make the files writable.
-Under normal circumstances, you should not use your operating system's commands to make the files writable; let Perforce do this for you.
+Under normal circumstances, do not use your operating system's commands to make the files writable; instead, use Perforce to do this for you.